How to Deduct Moving Expenses From Your Taxes

 3: Use this: #1 - #2 = ?

-If you have an answer above 50 then you will meet the Distance Test requirement.
-Please note that your main job location is a reference to your primary workplace.
-This would be considered to be the place where you work most often and most of your hours each week.
+If you have an answer above 50, you will meet the Distance Test requirement.
+Please note that your main job location refers to your primary workplace.
+This would be considered to be the place where you work most often and spend most of your hours each week.

 Employees time test

-This is also referred to as the 39-week test.
-Being an employee, you must work a minimum of 40 hours per week for a minimum of 39 weeks within the first 12 months that you arrive at your new location.
+This is also called the 39-week test.
+As an employee, you must work at least 40 hours per week for a minimum of 39 weeks within the first 12 months that you arrive at your new location.

-1: You may only count the time spent while being an employee, no self-employment hours can be counted.
+1: You may only count the time spent as an employee, no self-employment hours can be counted.

 2: You are not required to work for the same employer.